 Secondly, being free means you can live life on the objective terms you set.
 In an ideal world, you can date who you want, live where you please, and sell what you desire as long as you are not harming other people’s ability to live freely.

 Presently, you can only live on the preapproved terms set by voters, politicians, and busybodies.

 Our society has gladly embraced tyranny to avoid responsibility.
 Yet, there are ways to engage with politics and culture to help expand freedom.

 - Support politicians who will slow the growth of government – Politicians focused on decreasing state power rarely make it to public office because voters want free handouts, not responsibility.
 Thus, vote for the candidates who are less likely to expand the state.

-- Talk to others about individualism – If you have the patience, talk about virtue, personal responsibility, and individualism.
-You may convince someone to reject their collectivist’s views.
+- Talk to others about individualism – If you have the patience, talk about virtue, personal responsibility, and individuality.
+You may convince someone to reject their collectivist views.

-- Support institutions leading the charge in educating others – Non-profits and profit organizations inform individuals of the value of freedom and responsibility.
+- Support institutions leading the charge in educating others – Non-profits and for-profit organizations inform individuals of the value of freedom and responsibility.
 You should support these organizations if you can.

 How To Increase Freedom Internally